-This capital item also covers any follow up treatment and you will need to cut at least once every year for the next five years, for control to be effective.
-This capital item also covers follow up treatment - further detail on how to claim this is below.
+This capital item also covers any follow up treatment and you will need to cut at least twice every year for the next five years, for control to be effective.
+Further detail on how to claim this is below.

 Rolling